celo-org/docs/docs/validator-guide/attestation-service.md

 Once you have confirmation that custom codes are enabled on your Twilio account, you can provide the resulting `SID` in the `TWILIO_VERIFY_SERVICE_SID` configuration variable and start the service.
 Since there are a few countries for which the Messaging Service consistently outperforms the Verify Service (and vice versa), from version v1.5.0 onwards, we treat the Messaging and Verify services as separate SMS providers which can be specified as `twiliomessaging` and `twilioverify`, respectively.
 These providers can be specified on a per-country basis; that is, you could specify the Messaging Service to be used for a particular country by setting `SMS_PROVIDERS_X=twiliomessaging,nexmo,...`.
 (Note that `twilio` will continue to work as shorthand for `twiliomessaging,twilioverify`, to maintain backwards compatibility.)

+For sending messages to the US, we recommend using the `twilioverify` API exclusively in order to comply with 10DLC regulations.
+Otherwise, you may need to [register your brand](https://support.twilio.com/hc/en-us/articles/1260801864489-How-do-I-register-to-use-A2P-10DLC-messaging-) in order to avoid fees.

 ### Nexmo

 After signing up for [Nexmo](https://dashboard.nexmo.com/sign-up), click the balance in the top-left to go to [Billing and Payments](https://dashboard.nexmo.com/billing-and-payments), where you can add funds.
 It is strongly recommended that you use a credit or debit card (as opposed to other forms of payment) as you will then be able to enable `Auto reload`.
 You should also enable `Low balance alerts`.
 Both of these will help avoid failing to deliver SMS when your funds are exhausted.
 It appears that these options may not be immediately available for all new accounts due to fraud checks: try sending a few SMS, checking back after a few days, or raising a support ticket.

-Under [Your Numbers](https://dashboard.nexmo.com/your-numbers), create a US number and ensure that is enabled for SMS.
+Under [Your Numbers](https://dashboard.nexmo.com/your-numbers), create a US number and ensure that is enabled for SMS; this number will be used to send *international* text messages.
 Note that Nexmo numbers appear to have a rate limit of 250 SMS per day.
+We recommend configuring your Attestation Service to **not** use Nexmo to serve the US (i.e. remove `nexmo` in `SMS_PROVIDERS_US`).
+If you still want to do so, please configure a US toll-free number according to the [guidance here](https://www.notion.so/clabsco/10DLC-Guidance-6f23dcff502f45b4afae02254c629c61#94d870c4f85745039d4141a5343232a2) and ensure that your Attestation Service is running at `v1.2.2+`.

 Under [Settings](https://dashboard.nexmo.com/settings), copy the API key into the environment variable `NEXMO_KEY`, and API secret into `NEXMO_SECRET`.